List of Reportable Diseases

 There are two categories of MSOs:

-- 33 diseases that require both urgent local, national, or international intervention and special surveillance to protect public health, as defined in categories 1 and 2 of Article L 3113-1 of the Public Health Code,
+- 33 diseases that require both urgent local, national, or international intervention and special surveillance to protect public health, as defined in Categories 1 and 2 of Article L 3113-1 of the Public Health Code,

-An order issued by the Minister of Health specifies, for each MSO, the individual clinical, biological, and sociodemographic data to be transmitted to the health authority.
+An order issued by the Minister of Health specifies, for each MSO, the individual clinical, biological, and sociodemographic data to be submitted to the health authority.
 This data is submitted via a Cerfa form, which is gradually being digitized through:

 - the e-DO tool, which has enabled online reporting of HIV/AIDS infections since 2015 and tuberculosis since 2019;

-List of Notifiable Diseases
+List of Reportable Diseases